ALSASA12/Menu-interactivo-aframe/user_guide_eng.md

 The system uses the `pressable` component to detect fingertip proximity.

-When the finger approaches a button, a `pressedstarted` event is emitted, which propagates through the scene and can be captured by your scripts.
+When the finger approaches a button, a `pressedstarted` event is emitted and the event `pressedended`, which propagates through the scene and can be captured by your scripts.

 ### Example of Capturing the Event